@ray8 avatar

 Howdy All,

-Here is an update on my moist maker.
+Here is an update on my Resto Mod.
 I have been busy welding, repairing, straightening and dry fitting everything prior to one more final disassembly in preparation for sand blasting.
 I did add a Euro Taillight and welded up the OEM holes for the USA Spec Taillight.
 I also welded up the holes in the front fender where the OEM USA Spec reflectors were mounted.
 The wire harness has been removed too.

 So the plan is to haul the steel parts to the sandblaster on Monday.
 I considered CO2 blasting but it's over 2 times more expensive.
 Some chrome parts will be chrome plated next week too.
 Namely the cowl guards, cowl guard mount, rear cowl guard mount, front fender crest, and a few other bits and pieces.